 This post contains affiliate links for which I may make a small commission to help keep the site running.
 You will not be charged extra for these items had you not clicked the links.
 Thank you for your help to keep the site running!

-Wondering what the best apps for London are?
+Wondering what the best apps for London and the most useful apps in London are?

 From public transportation apps to event apps to informational apps, there are so many London apps that you can use as an important tool for getting around London and having the best time in London.

-Here are some of my favorite apps to recommend to visitors to help you make the most of the city.
+Here are some of my favorite apps in London to recommend to visitors to help you make the most of the city.